Virginia Tech® home

 Chad A. Hankinson, Political Science

-Chad A. Hankinson, Associate Director of Public Relations and Communication, Political Science
+Chad A. Hankinson, Associate Director of Administration and Strategic Planning, Political Science

-Chad A. Hankinson is an Administrative and Professional Faculty member of the Department of Political Science, and the Associate Director of Public Relations and Communication for the center.
+Chad A. Hankinson is a Lecturer in the Department of Political Science, and the Associat Director for Administration and Strategic Planning for the center.
 An Americanist by training, Prof. Hankinson has taught Introductory American Politics and Government classes through a comparative lens - even running a faculty led study abroad program to Italy that compares American and Italian government and politics.
 Before joining VT, Hankinson was on faculty at Oklahoma State University and the University of Missouri - St. Louis where he was heavily involved in creating and promoting experiential learning opportunities for students.

 chadhankinson@vt.edu